BabylonJS/Documentation/content/How_To/material/Reflect.md

 <td><img src="/img/getstarted/skybox_nz.jpg" width="100" height="100" caption="skybox_nz.jpg" alt="more clouds"/></td>
 </tr></tbody></table><p/>

-These examples with only one object in the scene look perfectly great:
+These examples with only one shape in the scene look perfectly great:

 <p><Playground id="#UU7RQ#3" title="Cube Reflecting Skybox" description="A cube reflecting skybox images." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction2.jpg"/>
 <Playground id="#UU7RQ#5" title="Ground Reflecting Skybox" description="A ground plane reflecting skybox images." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction3.jpg"/>
 <Playground id="#UU7RQ#4" title="Sphere Reflecting Skybox" description="A ground plan reflecting skybox images." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction4.jpg"/></p>

-Adding an extra object, it becomes clear that only the skybox is reflected:
+Adding another shape, it becomes clear that only the skybox is reflected:

 <p><Playground id="#UU7RQ#1590" title="Vampire Cube Isn't Reflected" description="A cube reflecting skybox images plus another cube."/></p>

-To fix that, you can carefully add scene objects to your cubemap images, or see [dynamic environment maps](#dynamic-environment-maps-rendertargettexture-and-friends) for ways to automatically render the scene into environment maps.
+To fix that, you can carefully add the scene contents to your cubemap images, or see [dynamic environment maps](#dynamic-environment-maps-rendertargettexture-and-friends) for ways to automatically render the scene into environment maps.

 ### Local cubemaps
 Environment maps (static or dynamic) are flat images with no depth; by default, they are treated as infinitely far.
 This works for distant environments (like skyboxes) or small surfaces, but can cause parallax errors in other cases.